saikat/socket-logger/README.md

 It's a little different from other loggers in that you can log not just connections and disconnections, but also each message.
 Also, the log format is not Apache Common Log Format, but instead JSON-parsable strings.
 So, you log JS objects, not strings.

 The secret sauce of socket-logger is how easy it makes it to set up a web client that gets information about your server.
 Simply create a Socket.IO client that connects to your server with a specified auth token, and now your client gets JSON messages about all the socket connections and messages your server is handling.
-I'll have an example client up soon.
+Check out the example for a demo of this.

 How to use
 ============